- Famous Supreme Court cases

 U.S. Supreme Court decided to hear Trump’s border wall case after Inauguration Day in 2021.
-The litigation, Sierra Club v.
-Trump was filed by the American Civil Liberties Union in 2019 to stop border wall construction.
+The American Civil Liberties Union filed the litigation, Sierra Club v.
+Trump, in 2019 to stop border wall construction.

 B.P.
 P.L.C. v.
 Mayor and City Council of Baltimore case